ironhack-labs/lab-javascript-advanced-collection-methods/README.md

 Take a look at the `harryPotter.js` array.
 It is so messy, they can't even remember which date belongs to whom.
 But we know each date follows each character's name.

 Let's organize Harry Potter Character's Birthdays.
-Unfortunately, [*Scourgify*](http://harrypotter.wikia.com/wiki/Scouring_Charm) won't help us now, but Lodash could...
+Unfortunately, [*Scourgify*](http://harrypotter.wikia.com/wiki/Scouring_Charm) won't help us now, but Javascript could...

 1) Create a function that receives an array and returns an array of two dimensions.
 Each internal array should have the name of one character and his date of birthday.